Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Empirical Application using Eurozone Yield Data

-Thus, overall (and with several exceptions) we have a story where, in this data set, there is a small amount of time variation in the regression coefficients.
-It is episodic (rather than gradually evolving) and only occurs occasionally and for some of the coefficients.
-However, ignoring this time variation and using TIV models leads to a slight deterioration in forecasts.
+Thus, overall (and with several exceptions) we have a story where, in this data set, time variation in the regression coefficients is present and there are gains to be made from capturing them.
+This can be seen by noting that the constant parameter VARs with stochastic volatility are never the best performing specifications across the different maturities and also for both time horizons we consider.
+As we have shown in the previous sub-section, this time variation is episodic (rather than gradually evolving) and only occurs occasionally and for some of the coefficients.
+However, ignoring this time variation and using constant parameter models leads to a deterioration in forecasts in almost all situations.

 In terms of computation, our scalable algorithm does seem to work well.
 If we compare results from the exact MCMC algorithm to our approximate (non-sparsified) algorithm, it can be seen that using the computationally-faster approximation is not leading to a deterioration in forecast performance.
 In fact, there are some cases where the approximate forecasts are better than their exact counterparts.